iu2frl/iu2frl-civ/CONTRIBUTING.md

 4. Install the package that was just built: `pip install ./dist/iu2frl_civ-0.0.0.tar.gz`
 5. Test the package using the test code in the `tests/fake.py` file (the script will now use the newly built package)
 6. Test the package using the code in the test file you just created

+We appreciate your contributions and look forward to collaborating with you!